This document is relevant for: Inf1

 sudo apt-get install aws-neuronx-runtime-lib

-For applications that use distributed training or distributed inferences, the Neuron Collective Communication Library is required:
+For applications that use distributed training or distributed inferences, the Neuron Collective Communication Library is required.
+Run the commands below to the library for the indicated operating system:

 Ubuntu: